-Lucy currently works as GSEC’s Business Development Project Manager, where she specializes in developing the region’s business ecosystem through client outreach, familiarization tours and startup business attraction.
+Lucy currently works as GSEC’s Director of Business Development, where she specializes in developing the region’s business ecosystem through client outreach, familiarization tours and startup business attraction.
 Lucy has expertise and knowledge in attracting Greater Sacramento’s target industries, including food and agriculture technology, life science and future mobility and is creating market development strategies for Greater Sacramento in Los Angeles, Seattle and the Bay Area.

 Lucy leads GSEC’s Food & Agriculture Innovation Council, bringing regional leaders together to create strategies that will advance the region’s competitiveness in building a world renown food and agriculture technology hub.

 Her previous role as GSEC’s Senior Analyst involved specializing in labor analytics, real estate and site selection strategies and market and cluster analysis, specifically in food and agriculture, life science and mobility.
 She took a major role in creating GSEC’s Amazon HQ2 proposal and the development efforts of Aggie Square and the California Mobility Center.
 She was the lead analyst in publishing the 2019 Greater Sacramento Talent Story in collaboration with CBRE and is currently leading the efforts in developing the region’s economic development action plan called the Prosperity Strategy.